BLACK BEAR MANOR

 - The Black Bear Manor is a completely non-smoking facility.
 Smoking is not permitted inside or on the grounds.

 - A credit card is required to guarantee all reservations.
 A 50% deposit is charged upon booking.
 The remaining balance is charged 14 days prior to check-in.
 If you book your room less than 14 days prior to your stay, then the full balance will be charged at the time of booking.

 - A 14-day cancellation notice is required.
-If you cancel less than 14 days of your arrival, you will be responsible for the full price of the rooms unless we can re-book them.
-If we re-book your rooms we will refund your payment, less $30 cancellation fee.
-If you cancel more than 14 days of your arrival, we will automatically refund your deposit.
+If you cancel less than 14 days prior to your arrival, you will be responsible for the full price of the rooms unless we can re-book them.
+If we re-book your rooms we will refund you the amount we receive for the new booking.
+If you cancel more than 14 days prior to your arrival, we will automatically refund your deposit.

 - Check-in time is 4:00 p.m

 The Black Bear Manor is located at 118 6th Avenue in Ouray, Colorado.
 The nearest airport is Montrose Regional Airport (MTJ), located 50 minutes away (Southwest, American, Delta, and United Airlines fly to MTJ).
 Click on "Directions" on the map below to find directions from your location to the manor.